MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 ## 1. Install Container Feature

 The container feature needs to be enabled before working with Windows containers.
-To do so run the following command in an elevated PowerShell session.
+To do so run the following command in an **elevated** PowerShell session.

+If you recieve an error saying `Enable-WindowsOptionalFeature` does not exist, double check that you are running PowerShell as Administrator.

 ```none
 Enable-WindowsOptionalFeature -Online -FeatureName containers -All